Hombow/Wall-Fall/First Campaign/Contracts/Vault of Fury.md

         * a bunch of gears that turn when the correct things are done but can turn 1 revolution without doing them if forced.
         * 4 handprints in the vault door
 1. The emblem is a piece of wood that is in the shape of a rat, the rat has a knotted tail and a open mouth with sharp teeth, as well as a small roller on the base, described like a toy
-  * The emblem can be found in the Bathroom and the Greenhouse
+  * The emblem can be found in the Bathroom and the Bedroom and store
 1. The house is relatively small and many of the items are in disrepair but there is 3 rooms that seem useful
   * The Kitchen, Red Herrings:
     * ornate cutlery (5sp for all of them)